 - 80% of adolescents engage in a form of gambling by the age of 18

-- Gambling has been shown to be of higher prevalence in Indigenous populations compared to the general population.
+- Gambling has been shown to be of higher prevalence in Aboriginal populations compared to the general population.
 20

 Problem Gambling Overview